Highlights Of The Program

 • Drawing from a validated case study where quality P&A eliminated emissions and converted a legacy well into a verified climate asset

-• Spotlighting how carbon markets can transform plugging projects into repeatable, revenue-supported solutions for operators
+• Signaling how carbon markets can transform plugging projects into repeatable, revenue-supported solutions for operators

 16:15 - 16:20

-Q&A SESSION ON BENEFITS OF USING CARBON CREDITS TO FINANCE MARGINAL WELL PLUGGING
+Q&A SESSION ON THE BENEFITS OF USING CARBON CREDITS TO FINANCE MARGINAL WELL PLUGGING

 16:20 - 16:45